 A Better Home Audio Experience

 At this point, you’ve read about how subwoofers can supplement conventional bookshelf speakers when they are unable to produce rich, deep bass on their own.
-You’ve also learned how certain digital bookshelf speakers, like the Edifier S1000DB and S3000Pro, provide low-frequency performance that meets or exceeds many standalone subwoofers.
+You’ve also learnt how certain digital bookshelf speakers, like the Edifier S1000DB and S3000Pro, provide low-frequency performance that meets or exceeds many standalone subwoofers.

 You might be wondering how this affects your listening experience in practical terms.
 In popular music, especially classical, pop, hip-hop, and rap, you’ll discover entire new low-end elements in your favourite songs.
 In movies, you’ll literally feel the rumble usually reserved for theatre-goers.
 In video games, you will become more immersed than ever before, because what you’re seeing on screen will finally be matched to what you’re hearing in-game.
 You’re likely to be surprised by how much your experience improves when you hear the fuller, deeper bass that was originally intended.